 Average pay: Average pay for a live-out nanny is $705 per week

 Renting an apartment with a significant other or roommates near a big city campus?
 Maybe you should consider listing on Airbnb.
 If you are renting, you must first get the “OK” from your landlord.
 Own your own place?
 Even better!
 Here are some great tips for making money by hosting with Airbnb.

 Ideal for: People who own property or who are home very rarely

 There are many companies out there that are hoping to find home visitors for their elderly clients.
 Most of these places will work with your current schedule and match you with a senior based on your availability.
 You may be matched with one person or several depending on the company and their individual operations.
-There maybe even opportunities where you are paid for sleeping over in order to ensure the safety of the individual.
+There may even be opportunities where you are paid for sleeping over in order to ensure the safety of the individual.